scythe-suite/scythe/USAGE.md

-* the first file must contain, on the first line, a *secret* followed by a list of exercise names (one exercise per line), that is, names of directories in the `exercises` folder; if the secret starts with `!!` the viewer will consider this configuration *private* (meaning that summaries will not be visible wihtout the suitable authentication token);
+* the first file must contain, on the first line, a *secret* followed by a list of exercise names (one exercise per line), that is, names of directories in the `exercises` folder; if the secret starts with `!!` the viewer will consider this configuration *private* (meaning that summaries will not be visible without the suitable authentication token);

 * the second file must contain a tab-separated list of *unique ids*,